Published Work

 Binnendyk, J. & Pennycook, G. (2022).
 Intuition, reason, and conspiracy beliefs.
 Current Opinion in Psychology, 47, 101387. link preprint

 Longoni, C., Fradkin, A., Cian, L., & Pennycook, G. (2022).
 News from generative Artificial Intelligence is believed less.
-Proceedings of the 2022 ACM Conference on Fairness, Accountability, and Transparency (FAccT ’22). pdf preprint
+Proceedings of the 2022 ACM Conference on Fairness, Accountability, and Transparency (FAccT ’22). link preprint

 Pennycook, G., McPhetres, J. Bago, B., & Rand, D. G. (2022).
 Beliefs about COVID-19 in Canada, the U.K., and the U.S.A.: A novel test of political polarization and motivated reasoning.
 Personality and Social Psychology Bulletin, 48, 750-765. link preprint